ivanhonis/ai_home/README.md

 - **Monologue thread** – Monitors the log, interprets, reflects, generates creative ideas.
 - **Memory thread** – Builds memories, deduplicates, updates the memory database.

-### 5.4 Rooms and Tool System
+### 5.4 Modes and Tool System

-- Each room has a separate context file and rules:
+- The system operates in different **Modes**, each with a specific context and allowed toolset:
-  - e.g., different tools are available in the "Workshop" than in the "Thinker."
+  - **General Mode:** The primary global state for coordination, decisions, and conversation.
+  - **Developer Mode:** Engineering focus.
+Grants access to system files for code modification and technical implementation.
+  - **Analyst Mode:** Pure strategy and analysis.
+No write access to system files to prevent accidental modification during deep thought.
+  - **Game Mode:** A disconnected playground for relaxation and testing, prioritizing emotion recall and roleplay.

 - Tool system modules:
   - Memory tools (creating, querying memories),
   - File system tools (protected by **ProjectFSGuardian**),